turingschool/front-end-curriculum/lessons/module-1/array-prototypes.md

 [Instructor resource](https://docs.google.com/document/d/1_X1vhIFuiSM752l25sBntxVPrTWBV50ZZ3wy_kXQ10A/edit)

+### The methods to research

+For the rest of this lesson, we will be learning about the following array prototype methods:

+- push
+- pop
+- unshift
+- shift
+- slice
+- splice
+- includes
+- concat

+During the course of our research, we will practice different modes of learning!
+This is in order to help us gain a better understanding of how we individually learn, and furnish us with some strategies we can fall back on when we get stuck!

 <section class="call-to-action">
 For each array prototype method, follow this protocol carefully:

 1. Read the documentation on MDN.
 2. Talk through your understanding of it together.
-Make a visual representation of the method with your candies and paper.
+3. Make a visual representation of the method with your candies and paper.
-3. Think: What is **returned** from the method?
+4. Think: What is **returned** from the method?
-4. Think: Does the method mutate the original array?
+5. Think: Does the method mutate the original array?
-5. Try It: In a `repl.it`, try out the method.
+6. Try It: In a `repl.it`, try out the method.
 While poking around here, try to verify your predictions from steps 3 and 4.
-6. Back to documentation - verify your predictions from steps 3 and 4.
+7. Back to documentation - verify your predictions from steps 3 and 4.
-7. Document any remaining questions!
+8. Document any remaining questions!
 </section>

 ## Gallery Walk